telerik/blazor-docs/knowledge-base/dropdowns-get-model.md

 ## Problem

 I want to get an instance of my model when I select an item from a dropdown (such as a DropDownList, ComboBox, AutoComplete, MultiSelect).
-I can get only a primitive type that is the type of the `Value` and `ValueField`.
+I can get only a string or a value type that is the type of the `Value` and `ValueField`.

 ## Description

-The dropdowns provide a primitive `Value` so that [validation]({%slug common-features/input-validation%}) can work, and so that other data source operations (such as filtering) can work.
+All Telerik UI for Blazor dropdown components support a string and [built-in value-type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) `Value` so that [validation]({%slug common-features/input-validation%}) and filtering can work.
 The Value and Text cannot be classes (models) because that would prevent validation from working and filtering/comparing entire classes is an operation that is not defined.

 ## Solution